The Funeral and Burial Program

 To meet the military service criteria, the Veteran must have been:

-- a Canadian Armed Forces or Merchant Navy Veteran of the Second World War (1 September 1939 to 1 April 1947); or
+- a Merchant Navy Veteran of the Second World War or the Korean War; or

 - Financial Criteria